 However yet another translation is more vague on the subject:

 "Alexander also gave orders at the sack of Thebes for the household and home of the poet Pindar to be spared; and he felt the native place of the philosopher Aristotle to be his own, and blended that evidence of kindliness with all the glory of his exploits."

 Pliny's Natural History, Book VII, chapter 29.
 Translated by H. Rackham, W.H.S.
 Jones, D.E.
 Eichholz.
 Published in 10 volumes by Harvard University Press, Massachusetts and William Heinemann, London, 1949-54.
 The entire work on one web-page, with a good clear layout, at Jon Lange's fascinating masseiana.org.

 See also Pliny's mention of a remarkable white poplar tree in Stageira on Ancient Stageira gallery page 34.

 "And what the pleasures of Aristotle, when he rebuilt his native city Stagira, then levelled with the ground, and brought back its exiled inhabitants?"

 Plutarch, Non posse suaviter vivi secundum Epicurum, section 15 (That it is not possible to live pleasurably according to the doctrine of Epicurus).
 Plutarch's Morals.
-English translattion, edted by William W. Goodwin.
+English translation, edted by William W. Goodwin.
 Little, Brown, and Company, Cambridge, MA, 1874.
+At Perseus Digital Library.